krowve/walmartscripts/tampermonkey/README.md

 For walmart.checkout it will take you as far as the review screen.
 If you have autofill for credit cards it will go past review screen.
-If not you can manually enter a CVC/CVV and it will keep spamming the review order button every minute.
+If not you can manually enter a CVC/CVV and it will keep spamming the review order button every second.

 You still have to place order manually, I'm not scripting that.